 HDK and SDK – We published the EC2 FPGA Hardware (HDK) and Software Development Kit to GitHub, and made many improvements in response to feedback that we received during the preview.

 The improvements include support for VHDL (in addition to Verilog), an improved virtual lab environment (Virtual JTAG, Virtual LED, and Virtual DipSwitch), AWS libraries for FPGA management and the FPGA runtime, and support for OpenCL including the AWS OpenCL runtime library.

 FPGA Developer AMI – This Marketplace AMI contains a full set of FPGA development tools including an RTL compiler and simulator, along with Xilinx SDAccel for OpenCL development, all tuned for use on C4, M4, and R4 instances.

 Here’s a sampling of the impressive work that our partners have been doing with the F1’s:

 Ryft offers the Ryft Cloud, an accelerator for data analytics and machine learning that extends Elastic Stack.
-It sources data from Amazon Kinesis, Amazon Simple Storage Service (Amazon S3), Amazon Elastic Block Store (EBS), and local instance storage and uses massive bitwise parallelism to drive performance.
+It sources data from Amazon Kinesis, Amazon Simple Storage Service (Amazon S3), Amazon Elastic Block Store (Amazon EBS), and local instance storage and uses massive bitwise parallelism to drive performance.
 The product supports high-level JDBC, ODBC, and REST interfaces along with low-level C, C++, Java, and Python APIs (see the Ryft API page for more information).